 The project falls within a Protected Natural Area and requires a submission of an environmental impact assessment ("EIA") and state permission to drill.
-The EIA is near completion and permission to drill is expected in the third quarter of 2012.
+The EIA is near completion and permission to drill is expected in the fourth guarter of 2012 or early 2013.